DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows.
 Section~2 reviews related work on differentially private federated learning, second-order optimization in federated settings, and efficient matrix inversion techniques.
 Section~3 presents the DP-FedSOFIM algorithm and its efficient implementation.
 Section~4 provides theoretical convergence guarantees and privacy analysis.
 Section~5 reports experimental results, and Section~6 concludes with discussion and future directions.
+We provide detailed proofs of all results in the Appendix, along with several other methodological plus theoretical details including computational complexity analysis and runtime analysis, and additional experimental results.